-If you’ve suffered through a sleepless night (or several), you’ve likely tried a slew of sleep aids or remedies.
-One of those was probably white noise, either through a white noise machine, a white noise app, a white noise fan, or another sound machine.
-If it worked and your sleep dramatically improved, great—but if you didn’t like the white noise and stopped using it, you may not have tried the right sleep noise.
+If you've suffered through a sleepless night (or several), you've likely tried a slew of sleep aids or remedies.
+One of those was probably white noise, either through a white noise machine, a white noise app, a white noise fan, or another calming sound machine.
+If it worked, and your sleep dramatically improved, that's great!
+But if it didn't help you sleep, or you found you didn't like the white noise, don't give up hope—you may not have tried the right sleep noise for you.

-White noise gets a lot of attention, but there are other sleep noises out there that offer the same benefits.
-Namely, pink noise and Brown noise offer the same broad benefits for sleep, just with different sounds that are often more tolerable to people who don’t enjoy white noise.
-Picking a sleep noise comes down to preference, but understanding what the options are can help you be sure you’re picking the best—there’s so much more out there than white noise, if you’re willing to listen for it.
+White noise gets a lot of attention, but there are other sleep noises out there that offer the same benefits (who knew?).
+Namely, pink noise and Brown noise can provide the same broad benefits for sleep, but offer slightly different sounds that some people find more tolerable than white noise.
+Choosing an effective sleep noise comes down to preference, but understanding what the options are can help you be sure you're picking the best—there's so much more out there than white noise, if you're willing to listen for it.

 What is white noise?

-Without disruptive noises, you sleep better.
-By increasing the level of background noise, a sound machine makes any sudden outside noises—think a barking dog, street traffic, or creaking pipes—less jarring, so people can learn to sleep through them, Dr. Pelayo says.
+Quite simply, without disruptive noises, you sleep better.
+By increasing the level of background noise, a sound machine neutralizes the sounds in your immediate surroundings and makes any sudden ambient or outside noises—a barking dog, street traffic, or creaking pipes—less jarring, so people can learn to sleep through them, Dr. Pelayo explains.

 What is pink noise?